In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 Is it true that you should start with your most impressive feature first?

-When it comes to forming impression the primacy effect -what comes first- powerfully trumps what comes in the middle and what comes last -the latency effect-.
+When it comes to forming impressions the primacy effect -what comes first- powerfully trumps what comes in the middle and what comes last -the latency effect-.

 Memory is a reconstructive process.